Xata/spring2023-cyb490a-team2/scenario-one/team2-sv-document.md

 #### Implement Uncomplicated Firewall for Apache Servers on the DMZ Subnet

-Uncomplicated Firewall (or UFW for short), is a utility to manage firewalls with iptables on Ubuntu and Debian distrobutions of Linux.
+Uncomplicated Firewall (or UFW for short) is a utility to manage firewalls with iptables on Ubuntu and Debian distributions of Linux.
 Every service should not be accessible from the internet on the servers running Apache.
 This will reduce the attack surface on critical business websites.
-For example: Use the default UFW rules for Apache when enabling UFW on the apache servers.
+For example: Use the default UFW rules for Apache when enabling UFW on the Apache servers.

 ##### References
 - UFW: [UFW Repository](https://launchpad.net/ufw)